Data: Minnesota farmers serve up the most turkeys in the U.S.

 For 2019, the USDA estimates about 240 million turkeys in production.

-The state’s high count is a result of farmers in central Minnesota taking a shot when the turkey industry first started to grow, said John Zimmerman, a former president of the Minnesota Turkey Growers Association and a turkey grower in Northfield.
+The state’s high count is a result of farmers in central Minnesota taking a shot when the turkey industry first started to grow, said John Zimmerman, a former president of the Minnesota Turkey Growers Association and a turkey grower in Northfield, Minn.

 He also said the strong supply of local feed crops — like corn and soybean — and support from the University of Minnesota on research helped grow the industry.